Wrongful Death Attorney Atlanta

 In light of time deadlines for filing lawsuits in Atlanta, you need to contact a lawyer as soon as you can, for a free initial case review!

 An Atlanta Wrongful Death Attorney Explains

 The purpose of a wrongful death lawsuit is to compensate families who are left without their loved one due to someone’s carelessness or a willful act.
 Though of course a lawsuit cannot bring back your loved one or make up for their death, the intention of a wrongful death suit is to ensure the family receives monetary compensation for their loss.

 A wrongful death case is brought on behalf of the victim’s estate and litigated by an attorney; any compensation awarded goes to the victim’s family.
-Your wrongful death attorney in Atlanta will evaluate the circumstances surrounding the death to determine if you have a valid legal case.

 If a person is killed during a crime, such as during a robbery or assault, or if a person, company, or entity caused an accident or permitted conditions that resulted in someone’s death such as a bad medical device, it can potentially result in wrongful death compensation.